 It is important that your child makes at least expected progress at school.
 For some children failure to make expected progress is as a result of a Special Educational Need.
 If you are concerned that your child is not making expected progress please contact the school to discuss the issue further.

-As your child progresses through school there will be opportunities to support their transition from Nursery to Reception class, Infants to Juniors, Juniors (Key Stage 2) to Key Stage 3 and from Key Stage 4 to Further Education.
+As your child progresses through school there will be opportunities to support their transition from Nursery to Reception class, Infants to Juniors, Juniors (Key Stage 2) to Key Stage 3 and from Key Stage 4 to Post 16 Education.